 Steckerlfisch – grilled fish on a stick (frequently mackerel) is one of these dishes that create powerful memories.
 A must try on the Wiesn and easy to recreate on the grill in your backyard.
 Recipe here.

-Other key entrees include numerous wurst varieties, plated or tucked inside fresh bread rolls (but you already knew that:), Beef Roulades, Sauerbraten, Roasted Duck with Apples and Onions, Beer Beef Goulash, Venison Stew, Stuffed Veal Breast, and so many more.
+Other key entrees include numerous wurst varieties, plated or tucked inside fresh bread rolls (but you already knew that:), Beef Rouladen, Sauerbraten (German pot roast), Roasted Duck with Plums and Onions, Venison Stew, Stuffed Veal Breast, pork chop options and so many more.

-Check back because we are making a few of the above soon.
-We are constantly adding to our Beer Garden Menu recipes here on Craft Beering and more traditional Oktoberfest food is on the way.
+Check back because we are constantly adding to our Beer Garden Menu recipes here on Craft Beering and more traditional Oktoberfest food is on the way.